UK, U.S. impose sanctions on Russian intelligence agents over Navalny poisoning | Law-Order

 The U.S. Treasury later said it was imposing sanctions on the same seven men and two additional Russian officials it said were involved in the poisoning: Konstantin Kudryavtsev and Artur Zhirov.
 It also targeted the FSB Criminalistics Institute, a lab where most of those implicated in the attack worked, and the Russian defence ministry's State Institute for Experimental Military Medicine.

 The State Department also imposed sanctions on two other Russian military scientific institutes involved in chemical weapons, it said.
-Neither the Kremlin nor any of those named offered any immediate comment.
+The individuals cited have not offered any immediate comment.

 The British government cited evidence including phone and travel records showing some of the operatives were present in the Siberian city of Tomsk at the time of the poisoning.
 For others it said there were reasonable grounds to suspect that, due to their positions in the intelligence service, they had "responsibility for, provided support for, or promoted the actions of the operatives who carried out the operation".